dunkfordyce/dunks_gubbins/README.md

 Dunks Gubbins
 =============

-gubbins:
+gubbins definition:

- * an object of little or no value
+1. an object of little or no value
- * a small device or gadget
+2. a small device or gadget
- * odds and ends; litter or rubbish
+3. odds and ends; litter or rubbish
- * a silly person
+4. a silly person